Vivianzwd/Verdiant-Solution/src/content/homepage/-index.md

 # Features
 features:
-  - title: "What's Included in Astroplate"
+  - title: "What's Included in Verdiant Earth"
     image: "/images/service-1.png"
-    content: "Astroplate is a comprehensive starter template that includes everything you need to get started with your Astro project.
+    content: "Verdiant Earth is a comprehensive starter template that includes everything you need to get started with your Astro project.
 What's Included in Astroplate"
     bulletpoints:
       - "10+ Pre-build pages"
       - "95+ Google Pagespeed Score"